“40 Publishers Who Accept Unsolicited Manuscripts” by Joan Y. Edwards

 Flashlight accepts only picture books.

-30. Just Us Books and Marimba Books (Multi-Cultural Children’s books)
+37. Just Us Books and Marimba Books (Black and Multi-Cultural Children’s books) Click on Contacts and scroll down for submission guidelines.

 Lee & Low Books publishes books for children and young adults with a multicultural theme.
 All manuscripts must be aimed at children of color, with an authentic voice.
 They accept submissions from new authors through regular mail.
 They accept no email submissions.